Important Global Message

 - Questions and Answers about the Miami-Dade Towing Ordinance

-If the application process is not completed within 60 days from the date that the application was filed with the Sustainability, Planning and Economic Enhancement Department, the application will be considered abandoned and closed and a new application and fee will be required.
+If the application process is not completed within 60 days from the date that the application was filed with Miami-Dade County, the application will be considered abandoned and closed and a new application and fee will be required.

 Cash will not be accepted.
-The non-refundable fees can be paid by check, money order or cashiers check made payable to the "Board of County Commissioners".
-If renewing in person, the renewal fee can be paid by credit card (MasterCard or Visa).
+The non-refundable fees can be paid by check, money order or cashiers check made payable to Miami-Dade County.
+If renewing in person, the renewal fee can be paid by credit card (Mastercard or Visa).

 Change of Ownership